-The support of certain overhead bytes is required (R), optional (O), or not applicable (N/A) at the OC-48/STM-16 interface as shown in the status column of Table 3-1.
+The support of certain overhead bytes is required (R), optional (O), or not applicable (N/A) are indicated in the status column of Table 3-1.

-(R) The required and optional overhead bytes (i.e., R and O) identified in Table 3-1 shall be implemented as specified in references [5,6].
-For more information regarding Automatic Protection Switching (APS), refer to ANSI T1.105.01-1995 [7].
+(R) The required and optional overhead bytes (i.e., R and O) identified in Table 3-1 shall be implemented as specified in [5,6].
+For more information regarding Automatic Protection Switching (APS), refer to ANSI T1.105.01 [7].

 Unassigned overhead bytes (i.e., N/A) identified in Table 3-1 are not defined and are beyond the scope of this specification.
 Even though these bytes are beyond the scope of this specification, there may be applications in which the use of these bytes may be beneficial.
-For definition of these bytes refer to references [5,6].
+For definition of these bytes refer to [5,6].